Your Retirement Calculator Assumes 3% Inflation. What If Food Hits 8%?

 Model it.
 Stress-test it.
 Know your number at 3%, at 5%, and at 7%.
 The gap between those numbers is your margin of safety — or lack of it.

-QuantCalc's Monte Carlo retirement planner runs 10,000 market scenarios using institutional forecast data from CME, BlackRock, JPMorgan, Vanguard, and GMO.
+QuantCalc's Monte Carlo retirement planner runs 10,000 market scenarios using forward-looking forecast data from CME, BlackRock, JPMorgan, Vanguard, GMO, Schwab, and Invesco.
 The ACA Cliff Calculator models subsidy loss under different income scenarios.
 Both tools are free to use.

 Related reading: